Job opportunity: St. Barnabas Choral Scholars

 Positions run from September through April.
 Attendance at Thursday evening rehearsals, Sunday morning mass, and occasional seasonal services or providing a subtitute is required.
 Apply to the Director.

 The Choirs of Saint Barnabas Church

-The Compline Choir sings at the Candlelight Compline service held monthly on the third Sunday of the month at 8 p.m.
-This choir consists of 10 to 12 very experienced and skilled singers who are well-versed in singing plainchant.
-This choir meets for an hour and a half before the service to rehearse two motets which are sung at the service.
+The Compline Choir sings the monthly Candlelight Compline service, held third Sundays at 8 p.m.
+This choir of 10 to 12 skilled singers meet before the service to prepare two motets and the plainsong liturgy.

 Hymnal: The New English Hymnal, publ.
 1986

 Psalms for Worship, George Black, publ.
 2005

 Alleluias: Taken from the English Gradual (Part II)

 Mass Settings: John Taverner (1490-1545)

 Orlando di Lasso (1530-1594)

 Lodovico Viadana (c.
 1560-1627)